 Put your opt-in within your content a few times, on your sidebar, as a pop-up in Leadpages, above the fold on your home page, etc.

 If you follow these strategies, you will start to build a list of interested leads that will be ready to give you feedback and buy from you in the future.

 Once someone joins your list, be sure to talk to them like a friend in the emails and be consistent with staying in contact.
 I recommend emailing your list once per week with helpful content to help them move forward in their journey.

 If you follow these strategies and your freebie and content are directly related to your offer then you will have a warmed up audience of qualified leads who will be ready to give you feedback and be interested in buying from you.

-If you want to learn more about setting up your email forms and automations with ConvertKit so that you can start bringing leads into your business that will lead to more impact and income, then schedule a free 15-minute coaching call with me to discuss how to begin doing this.
+If you want to learn more about setting up your email forms and automations with ConvertKit so that you can start bringing leads into your business that will lead to more impact and income, then check out my ConvertKit Email Workshop.

 Copyright © 2023 Website by Maureen, Creating An Impact, LLC All rights reserved

 Copyright © 2023